 While we operate in countries other than the United States, we bill all of our sales outside of the United States in U.S. dollars.
 We therefore believe the risk of a significant impact on our operating income from foreign currency fluctuations is not significant.
 We do not currently hedge our exposure to foreign currency exchange rate fluctuations, but we may choose to do so in the future.
-We estimate that an immediate 10% adverse change in foreign exchange rates not currently pegged to the U.S. dollar would have decreased our reported net income by a de minimis amount for the years ended December 31, 2014 and 2015.
+We estimate that an immediate 10% adverse change in foreign exchange rates not currently pegged to the U.S. dollar would have decreased our reported net income by a de minimis amount for the years ended December 31, 2014 and 2015 and the three months ended March 31, 2015 and 2016.